njmacmurchy96/hardwareid/README.md

 ```
 **Updates**
 - Increased speed and efficiency.
 - Found reliable properties of each piece of hardware.

+**TO-DO**
+- Further Optimize WMI Access & Query Generation
+- Check if Hardware Exists, if not then attempt other options (Runtime Error Prevention)

 **Issues**
 - Assumes CDROMDrive exists.